teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 export const initialValue = null;
 ```

-`key` is a unique identifier for the context as an application may have unlimited number of different contexts which have to remain accessible. `initialValue` is just a default value for the context before it's set.
+`key` is a unique identifier for the context as an application may have the unlimited number of different contexts which have to remain accessible. `initialValue` is just a default value for the context before it's set.

 The next step is to add the context to our application.
 Navigate to the `App.svelte` file and add 2 import lines: